no-stack-dub-sack/apexdox-vs-code/README.md

 - Customizable project "Home page", "project splash" section, and Class Group pages
 - Links class, interface, method, prop, and enum signatures to source code hosted on GitHub
 - Customize the favicon, and/or use your own logo, and other static assets in your docs
-- Produces clean, readable HTML output (complements of [pretty](https://github.com/jonschlinkert/pretty))
-- Includes customized syntax highlighting to make your ApexDox comment blocks stand out and easy to read
+- Includes customized syntax highlighting to make your ApexDox comment blocks stand out and easy to read (override with your own highlights.css file)
 - Generated documentation is fully searchable, powered by [Lunr](https://lunrjs.com) (supports wildcard searches using the `*` character and searching by page title using `title:<search-term>` syntax)
 - Easily configurable using VS Code settings.json file or, for more safely checking configs into source control, using an .apexdoxrc (JSON) or apexdox.yml (YAML) file, depending on you and your team's preference (see examples in the [sample app repo](https://github.com/no-stack-dub-sack/apexdox-sample-app))